-Develop a framework for operationalizing E1st in the EU
+Develop a framework for operationalising E1st in the EU

-Enefirst will develop a framework for operationalizing E1st in the EU and its MS, draft definitions on the principle and content, barriers and explore best practices, taking into account the governance structures, the operationalization steps, the practical implementation and finally the relevance for the European framework.
+ENEFIRST will develop a framework for operationalising E1st in the EU and its MS, draft definitions on the principle and content, barriers and explore best practices, taking into account the governance structures, the operationalisation steps, the practical implementation and finally the relevance for the European framework.

 Boundaries explored in depth

 Furthermore, the boundaries are explored in depth in the form of barriers to realising E1st in the EU in several policy areas that are linked to energy efficiency in the buildings sector (legal and regulatory; institutional capacity, regulatory, considering the way that energy planning and the related policy take place including multilevel governance; to economic and social/cultural barriers (in relation to buildings, heating systems, etc.).